AI Will Disrupt the Wrong Jobs First

 Rebrand, Don’t Reform: The Playbook

 Green capital’s core tactic isn’t reform.
 It’s reframing.
 A minor shift in portfolio exposure, paired with major investment in storytelling, becomes a “climate strategy.”
-Capital doesn’t change behavior—it changes language.
+Capital doesn’t change behavior.
+It changes language.

 Oil majors now qualify for ESG funds.
 Why?
 Because they issue “sustainability-linked” bonds and commit to net-zero targets far enough into the future to be functionally irrelevant.
 Shell, for instance, marketed sustainability bonds while simultaneously expanding exploration projects.
 The emissions curve didn’t change.
 The perception did.

-This is not deception at the margins—it’s a systemic pattern.
+This is not deception at the margins, it’s a systemic pattern.
 ESG, at scale, becomes a liquidity vehicle for incumbents, not a growth engine for innovation.
 The very firms responsible for extraction are now being rewarded for “transition narratives” that preserve their core model while upgrading their press releases.

 The Quiet Winners: Who’s Really Profiting